core-wg/href/draft-ietf-core-href.md

 Future definitions of extended forms need to strive to be distinguishable in their structures from the extended form presented here as well as other future forms.

+Extensions to CRIs MUST NOT allow indefinite length items.
+This provision ensures that recipients o CRIs can deal with unprocessable CRIs as described in {{unprocessable}}.

 ## Extended CRI: Accommodating Percent Encoding (PET) {#pet}